Apply to EM/IM Residency Program

 Applicants who write a personal statement specifically targeted at combined training have a more competitive chance of matching into the program.How can I improve my chances of matching at UIC in EM/IM?

-The interview committee will contact applicants after reviewing application materials.
+The interview committee will contact applicants after reviewing their application materials.
 You will be able to schedule your interview at that time.What do graduates do upon completion of the EM/IM program?

 Applicants must have passed either USMLE Step 1 OR COMLEX Level 1 for consideration.Does the UIC EM/IM dual program consider graduates of foreign medical schools?